shockscript/spec/src/overview/as3-changes.md

 ## “this” capture

 The `this` object is always captured from the parent activation in nested activations; there is no way to override the `this` object with another value.

+## E4X

+XML markup does not produce `XML` or `XMLList`; the result of XML and XML list expressions is implementation-defined.
+Typically those expressions result in nodes suitable for rendering user interface components.